 (Note: the statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days, or a few weeks at most.)

 Georgia is like most states in that the statute of limitations that applies to a car accident lawsuit will usually be the same as the one that applies to most personal injury cases.
 Georgia Code section 9-3-33 says that "Actions for injuries to the person shall be brought within two years after the right of action accrues."

 That's just a fancy (or confusing) way of saying that after a car accident, an injury claim must be filed by anyone who was hurt in the crash—whether a driver, passenger, motorcycle rider, bicyclist, electric scooter rider, or pedestrian—within two years.
 The clock starts running on the date of the accident.

 If the car accident caused someone's death, and the family wants to bring a wrongful death lawsuit against the driver who caused the crash, the deadline for filing that kind of lawsuit is also two years.
 But keep in mind that the clock starts running on the date of the victim's death, which might be different from the date of the accident itself.

-Having read all this, you may be wondering what happens if the statute of limitations deadline has passed, but you try to file your car accident lawsuit anyway.
-In that situation, the defendant (that's the person you're trying to sue) will point out the passage of the deadline in a motion to dismiss, and the court will almost certainly grant the dismissal.
+In this situation, the defendant (that's the person you're trying to sue) will point out the passage of the deadline in a motion to dismiss, and the court will almost certainly grant the dismissal.
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.